-The Apex offers three program settings: “normal” for everyday listening and basic noise reduction, “noisy” for medium noise reduction for things like wind, and a “treble” setting that decreases high pitched sounds.
+The Apex offers three program settings.
 Each program is designed to provide the optimal hearing experience in different environments.
 It also offers eight volume settings, with a single button to easily adjust volumes and programs.
-The Apex is designed with a thin sound tube for discrete and comfortable wear and a “magic ear dome” that provides more natural sound.
+The Apex is designed with a thin sound tube for discrete and comfortable wear and an open or closed ear dome that provides more natural sound.

-The Elite costs $398, which is a modest increase from the Apex thanks to some extra bells and whistles.
+The Elite costs $490 per device, which is an increase from the Apex thanks to some extra bells and whistles.
 It builds on the Apex by providing 10 volume settings and an additional fourth program for more customization in different sound environments, whether you’re at home watching TV or walking down a busy street.
-The Elite uses digital noise cancelation, a technology that filters out background environmental sounds like road noise.
+The Elite uses adaptive background noise reduction, a technology that filters out background environmental sounds like road noise.
 It also provides a directional microphone to further focus on the sounds you want to hear.
 Additionally, the Elite has a memory recall feature that saves your preferred settings.
 This feature is excellent for those who have a hard time remembering their favorite settings.

 The Elite’s design is virtually invisible with a clear sound tube and camouflaged case.
 The case has a rocker style control switch to move from setting to setting with ease.
 Talk about keeping it simple!

 At its price point, the Elite is considered a budget device, but its features rival some of the more expensive devices on the market.
-Hearing aids with similar features from providers such as Beltone run about $1,600 per device, making the Elite a fraction of the cost.
-Overall, this device is optimal for seniors with mild to moderate hearing loss who engage in activities outside of the home, such as socializing in small cafes and work settings with moderate amounts of noise.
+Hearing aids with similar features from providers we've tested, including Beltone, can cost well over a thousand dollars per device, making the Elite a fraction of the cost.
+Overall, this device is optimal for older adults with mild to moderate hearing loss who engage in activities outside of the home, such as socializing in small cafes and work settings with moderate amounts of noise.

-Next in Otofonix’s lineup is the Encore, priced at $599 per device.
+Next in Otofonix’s lineup is the Encore, priced at $490 per device.
 The Encore has the same features as the Elite, but it adds a telecoil setting for optimal sound clarity when coupled with devices like hearing aid compatible telephones and “hearing loops” in public venues.
 Another unique feature is the Encore’s “Earhook kit,” which stabilizes the device in the ear and allows an even greater increase in volume.
-This device’s improved features and programs make it a good option for seniors who experience even severe hearing loss.
+This device’s improved features and programs make it a good option for older adults who experience moderate hearing loss.

 It’s also a solid choice for older adults who have a hard time hearing over long distances or during one-on-one conversations and those who struggle with word clarity.
 With dual microphones and telecoil technology, this device is a good fit for meetings and gatherings such as work meetings, conferences, and even church events.
 Just like the previous devices, the background noise cancellation makes it optimal for outdoor activities.

 The Helix provides all of the great features of the Encore with the added value of rechargeable batteries.
-Even with these improvements, the Helix offers excellent value at $649 per device.
-For comparison, other rechargeable hearing aids from companies like Widex range from $750-$3,000 per device, depending on the model.
+Even with these improvements, the Helix offers excellent value at $1,390 per pair.
 The rechargeable battery power of the Helix is enough for a full day of use.
 Never again will you have to hassle with purchasing and replacing tiny batteries.

-The Sona is the latest and greatest device from Otofonix and runs the same price as the Helix at $649 per device.
-Unlike the other Otofonix models, the Sona offers Bluetooth technology and a smartphone app to control them.
+The Sona is one of Otofonix’s most expensive, top tier-models, priced at $1,490 per pair.
+This model offers Bluetooth technology and a smartphone app to control them.
 The app allows users to customize their hearing experience in the comfort of your own home.
 Bluetooth connectivity lets you easily stream audio from other devices, such as your cell phone, or tablet.
 These advanced features are great for tech-savvy seniors.
-Plus, they come at a great price; other devices with similar features from providers such as Starkey can set you back an upwards of $1,799 per device.
-Talk about savings!

-The Sona is also equipped with the same great features and programs as the Encore, making it a solid choice for seniors with moderate to severe hearing loss.
-We would have liked to see a rechargeable battery option; however, you get a package of #13 disposable batteries included with your Sona purchase.
+The Sona is also equipped with the same great features and programs as the Encore, making it a solid choice for seniors with mild to moderate hearing loss.

-With so many hearing aid devices on the market, it can be overwhelming to decide which one is best for you.
-For seniors on the hunt for affordable hearing devices, Otofonix provides a lineup with various features to meet the needs of those with mild to severe hearing loss.
-With a price range of $250-$650 per device, this line is comparable in both price and function to some leading hearing aid providers, which can cost thousands of dollars for just one device.
+With so many hearing aids on the market, it can be overwhelming to decide which one is best for you.
+For seniors on the hunt for affordable hearing devices, Otofonix provides a lineup with various features to meet the needs of those with mild to moderate hearing loss.
+With a price range of $496 to $1,590 per pair, this line is comparable in both price and function to some leading hearing aid providers, which can cost thousands of dollars for just one device.

-Keep in mind that Otofonix provides hearing amplifiers, which are meant to help increase volume and clarity of sounds, but not necessarily to address hearing impairments, which is what hearing aids do.
+Otofonix provides over-the-counter hearing aids, which are meant to help increase volume and clarity of sounds.
+They do not include audiology services or specialists to address hearing impairments, while prescription hearing aids do.
 Nevertheless, these devices can provide just as much hearing power as medical-grade hearing aids for a fraction of the cost.
-Otfonix provides a 45-day free trial and return policy, so why not give them a shot?
+Otofonix provides a 45-day free trial and return policy, so why not give them a shot?

 Otofonix devices are pre-programmed to provide an optimal hearing experience in different environments.
 Additionally, Otofonix provides easy-to-follow instructional videos on their website that clarify all features and uses.